The Origins of Tulips

 The Keukenhof garden has some 7 million tulip bulbs planted each year to present a truly spectacular festival of colour every year at tulip time.
 This blend of tulips, daffodils, and hyacinths fills over 32 hectares of flower gardens with colour and fragrance on an almost unimaginable scale.

 The Dutch Tulip tour also views the main sights of old Amsterdam, a World Heritage Site, first on a walking tour.
 Our walking tour with local guides is followed by a cruise along its 17th-century canals.
-To join us for a memorable encounter with Dutch Tulips, please click here.
+To join us for a memorable experience with Dutch Tulips, please click here.